The Kiss (Hayez): Description

-The painting represents a couple from the Middle Ages, embracing while they kiss each other.
+The painting represents a couple from the Middle Ages embracing while they kiss each other.
 It is among the most passionate and intense representations of a kiss in the history of Western art.
-The girl leans backwards, while the man bends his left leg so as to support her, simultaneously placing a foot on the step next to him as though poised to go at any moment.
-The couple, though at the center of the painting, are not recognizable, as Hayez wanted the action of the kissing to be at the center of the composition.
+The woman leans backwards while the man bends his left leg so as to support her and simultaneously places a foot on the step next to him as though poised to go at any moment.
+The couple, though at the centre of the painting, are not recognizable, as Hayez wanted the action of the kissing to be at the centre of the composition.
 In the left part of the canvas shadowy forms lurk in the corner to give an impression of conspiracy and danger.

 Composition

-The geometric and perspective scheme of the Kiss is set on a series of diagonals which follow the course of the steps and converge to the vanishing point, placed to the left of the two lovers.
-These lines represent the framework of the painting and brings the observer’s attention to the couple.
+The geometric and perspective scheme of the painting is set on a series of diagonals that follows the course of the steps and converges to the vanishing point, placed to the left of the two lovers.
+The lines represent the framework of the painting and brings the observer's attention to the couple.

-The chromatism of the painting is inherited from the Renaissance schools of the Venetian masters where Hayez conducted his first studies.
-The brown of the cloak and the red of the boy's tights blend harmoniously with the light blue in the dress of the girl, while the neutral shades of the background help the couple stand out.
-A light, coming from an external source placed to the left of the picture, hits the whole scene homogeneously: its reflections enhances the silky dress of the girl, emphasizing also the pavement and the bricks on the wall.
+The chromatism of the painting is inherited from the Renaissance schools of the Venetian masters, where Hayez conducted his first studies.
+The brown of the cloak and the red of the boy's tights blend harmoniously with the light blue in the dress of the girl, and the neutral shades of the background help the couple stand out.
+A light, coming from an external source placed to the left of the picture, hits the whole scene homogeneously: its reflections enhances the silky dress of the girl and emphasises the pavement and the bricks on the wall.